 - Solo 401k and Small Business 401k Plans

-- Huge selection of investment options to match your needs
+- Large selection of investment options to match your needs

 What Services Does Ubiquity Offer?

-Ubiquity is a 401(k) plan manager for sole proprietors — and small businesses with up to 100 employees.
-It allows business owners to create a 401(k) offering for themselves and their employees.
+Ubiquity is a 401(k) plan manager for sole proprietors (including 2 person spouse-owned companies) — and small businesses with up to 100 employees.
+They empower business owners to offer a 401(k) benefit for themselves and their employees.

-Ubiquity gives owners the option to choose from 20,000 mutual fund options.
-It also allows owners to choose from preselected options.
-Ubiquity acts as a fiduciary, meaning its plan recommendations are in the best interest of the business owner and the company’s employees.
+Ubiquity gives owners the option to choose from 33,000+ mutual fund options.
+Business owners can also choose from preselected options.

 What Fees Does Ubiquity Charge?

 Ubiquity charges a flat monthly fee (they do not charge a percentage fees based on the amount of money in the account, as some 401(k) plan providers do).